Shrvi/xouts/README.md

 ## Installation

 Edit config.mk to your wishes.
-By default mol is installed into '/usr/local'.
+By default xouts is installed into '/usr/local'.
 The Makefile provides support for DESTDIR and PREFIX variables.

-Afterwards enter following command to build and install mol.
+Afterwards enter following command to build and install xouts.
 You may need root rights.
-`  make clean install`
+`make clean install`